Don’t let the rain dampen your spirits – you can still have summer holiday fun with these weather-proof ideas…

 Ready, steady, Bake

 Let the children choose a recipe and enjoy a few hours in the kitchen.
-Whether you make something to enjoy for dinner (like this chilli-con-carne recipe) or scrumptious cakes (how about these Chai muffins?), the best bit whether you’re cooking or baking?
+Whether you make something to enjoy for dinner (like this chilli-con-carne recipe) or scrumptious cakes (how about these Rocky Road Bites?), the best bit whether you’re cooking or baking?
 It’s the eating of course!

 Pencils, paints, glitter, salt dough; whichever medium you choose have a day of crafting.
 Set an objective or a theme and get creative with papier-mâché, cutting and sticking or even sewing!